GimmeKitties711/challenge_4-timed_javascript_quiz/README.md

 From this page, you can decide if you want to save your latest score.

 If you select `No`, you will be taken to the high scores page, from which you can go back to the home page.
-If you select `Yes`, you will be presented with a form where you can enter your initials:
+If you select `Yes`, you will be presented with a form where you can enter your initials (not case sensitive):

 ![Submit initials](Assets/Images/quiz_completed_page_submit_button_highlighted.png)

 However, if you select `Yes` and then change your mind, you can go back to the home page by clicking `View high scores` in the header.

-**Important:** You are required to enter two capital letters for your initials to be accepted.
+**Important:** You are required to enter two letters for your initials to be accepted.
 If you do not enter your initials correctly, the page will alert you:

 ![Improper submission alert](Assets/Images/quiz_completed_page_improper_input_alert.png)